Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: INTRODUCTION

 Under this view, the monitor learning problem is thus contextual, one that can be naturally phrased and solved by drawing correspondence with contextual multi-armed bandit problems.
 Contextual bandits are a variation of the multi-armed bandit problem where rewards associated with the arms change at each round depending on the context \cite{NIPS2007_4b04a686,lattimore2020bandit}.
-In our setting, the arms represent a set of black-box (ML-based) controllers (e.g., the ensemble of CNN-based controllers from our example above), the context corresponds to the environmental settings in which the system is deployed (e.g., weather, time of day, road features, etc.), sometimes it could also include the system state, and the rewards are determined by the satisfaction of a system-level specification that defines the system’s safety requirements (e.g., avoiding lane invasions, keeping a certain distance to other vehicles and objects).
+In our setting, the arms represent a set of black-box (ML-based) controllers (e.g., the ensemble of CNN-based controllers from our example above), the context corresponds to the environmental settings in which the system is deployed (e.g., weather, time of day, road features, etc.), sometimes it could also include the system state (e.g., speed), and the rewards are determined by the satisfaction of a system-level specification that defines the system’s safety requirements (e.g., avoiding lane invasions, keeping a certain distance to other vehicles and objects).
 The goal is to learn a monitor that optimizes performance while maintaining safety, selecting the most suitable controller for a given context, and relying on the fail-safe controller only when necessary.
-From a predefined space of possible monitors, our method learns a monitor whose performance matches closely the optimal monitor within that space, with a guaranteed bound on the error \cite{Das2024ActivePO} quantified in terms of the regret, a standard criterion in bandit literature.
+From a predefined space of possible monitors, our method learns a monitor whose performance closely matches an optimal monitor within that space, with a guaranteed bound on the error \cite{Das2024ActivePO} quantified in terms of a regret, a standard criterion in bandit literature.

-Contextual bandits provide a dynamic and guided approach that allows for continually learn from feedback \cite{BouneffoufRA20}.
+Contextual bandits provide a dynamic and guided approach that allows to continually learn from feedback \cite{BouneffoufRA20}.
 Our approach contrasts with the naive approach of simply training a classifier to map a context to a controller.
 The latter is a purely passive learning approach, whereas bandits allow one to adapt to the dynamic nature of \acps environments and to continually incorporate feedback to improve the system.
-Contextual bandits are in the spirit of \emph{reinforcement learning} (RL) and can be seen as a simpler, lightweight version of RL that does not change the state of the system, which is the focus of this paper.
+From a practical view, we show that our approach provides significant improvements in performance over methods that use simple, non-contextual approaches.
+We validate the latter, through a series of experiments, using a case study from the domain of autonomous driving, building on the example above, and demonstrating the efficacy of our approach, highlighting further the importance of contextual learning in building control ensembles for ML-based \acps.